Parallel Order-Based Core Maintenance in Dynamic Graphs

-Given a removed edge $(u, v)$, we lock both $u$ and $v$ together when both are not locked (line 1).
-After locking, $K$ is initialized as the smaller core number of $u$ and $v$ (line 2).
-We execute the procedure \texttt{CheckMCD}$_p$ for $u$ or $v$ to make $u.\mcd$ and $v.\mcd$ non-empty (line 3).
+Given a removed edge $(u, v)$, we lock both $u$ and $v$ together at the same time when both are not locked (line 1); if one is already locked, we must wait until both are unlocked.
+After locking, $K$ is initialized to the smaller core numbers of $u$ and $v$ (line 2).
+We execute the procedure \texttt{CheckMCD}$_p$ for $u$ or $v$ to ensure that $u.\mcd$ and $v.\mcd$ are not empty (line 3).
 We remove the edge $(u, v)$ safely from the graph $G$ (line 4).
-For $u$ or $v$, if their core number is greater or equal to $K$, we execute the procedure \texttt{DoMCD}$_p$ (lines 5 and 6), by which $u$ and $v$ may be added in $R_p$ for propagation.
-If $u$ or $v$ is not in $R_p$, we immediately unlock $u$ or $v$ (line 7).
-The while-loop (lines~8~-~16) propagates all vertices in $R_p$.
-A vertex $w$ is removed from $R_p$ and an empty set $A_p$ is initialized (line 9).
-In the inner for-loop (lines~11~-~14), the adjacent vertices $w' \in w.\adj$ are condition-locked with~$w'.\core = K$ (lines 11 and 12), as $w'.\core$ can be decreased from~$K$ to $K-1$ by other workers.
-For each locked $w'\in w.\adj$, we first execute the \texttt{CheckMCD}$_p$ procedure in case $w'.\mcd$ is empty and then execute the \texttt{DoMCD}$_p$ procedure (line 13).
-The visited $w'$ are added into $A_p$ to avoid visiting them repeatedly (line 14).
-We atomically decrease $w.t$ by 1 before and after such an inner for-loop since other workers can access $w.t$ in line 32 (lines 10 and 15).
+For $u$ or $v$, if their core number is greater than or equal to $K$, we execute procedure \texttt{DoMCD}$_p$ (lines 5 and 6), by which $u$ and $v$ may be added to $R_p$ for propagation.
+If $u$ or $v$ are not in $R_p$, we immediately unlock $u$ or $v$ (line 7).
+The while-loop (lines 8 - 16) propagates all vertices in $R_p$.
+A vertex $w$ is removed from $R_p$, and an empty set $A_p$ is initialized (line 9).
+In the inner for-loop (lines 11 - 14), the adjacent vertices $w' \in w.\adj$ are conditionally locked with $w'.\core = K$ (line 11 and 12).
+Note that, to avoid deadlock, when locking $w'$, we will not busy-wait once the condition changed to $w'\core \neq K$, as $w'.\core$ can be decreased from $K$ to $K-1$ by other workers (line 12).
+For each locked $w'\in w.\adj$, we first execute procedure \texttt{CheckMCD}$_p$ in case $w'.\mcd$ is empty (line 15) and then execute the \texttt{DoMCD}$_p$ procedure (line 13); also, the visited $w'$ are added to $A_p$ to avoid visiting them repeatedly.
+We atomically decrease $w.t$ by $1$ before and after the inner for-loop since other workers can access $w.t$ in line 32 (lines 10 and 15).
 After that, if $w.t>0$, we have to propagate $w$ again as other vertices in $w.\adj$ have core numbers decreased from $K+1$ to $K$ by other workers (line 16).
 The while-loop will not terminate until $R_p$ becomes empty (line 8).
 Finally, all vertices in $V^*$ are appended to $\od_{K-1}$ to maintain the $k$-order (line 17).
-We must not forget to unlock all locked vertices before termination (line 18).
+All locked vertices are unlocked before termination (line 18).